Pearlridge Square

 No analysis available

 Strong building-level evidence supports concrete construction.
-Historical MLS data shows 19 of 20 recent listings marked the construction material as concrete, and none of the current remarks suggest a different building type.
-The remarks consistently describe Pearlridge Square as a high-rise, reinforcing the existing MLS pattern rather than a copy-paste anomaly.
+Historical MLS data shows 19 of 20 recent listings marked the construction material as concrete, which is consistent across many listings and appears to be reliable.
+Current remarks do not contradict this and mostly focus on unit updates and amenities, suggesting the concrete designation is stable rather than a copy-paste error.

 Confidence 90%: Only 3/20 MLS entries list DOUWAL, while the vast majority do not, and as a high-rise concrete condo it is unlikely to be characterized as double-wall construction.